GNS3/gns3-server/README.rst

 * --log logfile: store output in a logfile
 * --pid pidfile: store the pid of the running process in a file and prevent double execution

-All the init script require the creation of a GNS3 user.
+All init scripts require the creation of a GNS3 user.
 You can change it to another user.

 .. code:: bash